keukenhof-gardens-tulips-photo

 The tulip fields in the vicinity of the Keukenhof

-The flower-growing region in which the Keukenhof is situated is absolutely breathtaking – you’ll find massive rows of tulip fields here; the ones every visitor sees in posters and postcards in any souvenir shop.
+The flower-growing region in which the Keukenhof is the closest to Amsterdam.
+Here, you’ll find massive rows of tulip fields here, the ones every visitor sees in posters and postcards in any souvenir shop.
 The best time to visit the tulip fields is around mid- to late-April.
+Read more about other tulip areas in the Netherlands.

 tulip-fields-hillegom-photo